acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/integrateddirectreductionelectricarcfurnace.md

     - 1 **incoming** `IronOre Edge`, representing the iron ore supply in the form of the IronOreDR subcommodity.
 (Macro distinguishes between two iron ore sub-commodities: IronOreBF, a blast-furnace-grade ore with approximately 65% iron content, and IronOreDR, a higher-purity ore (above ~67% iron) suitable for use in direct-reduction furnaces.)
     - 1 **incoming** `Reductant Edge`, representing reductant supply, which can be natural gas or hydrogen.
     - 1 **incoming** `Electricity Edge`, representing electricity supply.
-    - 1 **incoming** `CarbonSource Edge`, representing the carbon source supply. **(Applicable only when hydrogen is used as the reductant.
+    - 1 **incoming** `CarbonSource Edge`, representing the carbon source supply. **(Applicable only when hydrogen is used as the reductant and not relevant for natural gas variants.
 The resulting DRI is carbon-free, and a carbon source—such as metallurgical coal, charcoal, or other carbon materials—is added to adjust the steel’s carbon content, minimize iron oxide losses, and supply additional chemical energy.)**.
     - 1 **outgoing** `CrudeSteel Edge`, representing the crude steel production.
     - 1 **outgoing** `CO2 Edge`, representing the CO2 that is emitted.
     - 1 **outgoing** `CO2Captured Edge`, representing the CO2 that is captured **(only if CCS is present)**.